JurgenVanGorp/MCP23017-multi-I-O-Control-with-Raspberry-Pi-and-Home-Assistant/README.md

     output_pin: 0
 ```

 **ATTENTION** After making the updates, don't forget to restart HomeAssistant.
+You should get your first email already after the restart.

 After restarting Home Assistant, an email is sent for every change to the switch.
 * verbose_level: 0  --> (default value) Nothing is sent.